AI Research Assistant: Benefits, Use Cases, and Key Features

 Our AI research assistant brings all your data in one spot.
 Centralized, searchable, shareable.
 But before we dive into details, here’s some context.

-What is an AI Research Assistant?
+What is an AI research assistant?

 An AI research assistant is software that helps with user and product research.
 It can be: